The new Trump Administration has left many U.S. importers wondering how the return of America First Trade policies would impact international trade.

 For importers, this means higher costs for Chinese goods and potential restrictions on key product categories.

-As of Feb.
+On Feb.
 3, 2025, the Trump Administration has levied an additional 10% tariff on all Chinese imports, on top of tariffs already in place.
+As of March 4, 2025, that 10% tariff was doubled to 20%.

 Related: Importing from China: What You Need to Know